UnixHideout/Video-Materials/README.md

 and we will get those to you as soon as possible.
 The same thing applies to anyone with questions or comments, we are only an email away.

-The Unix Media Collective is a subsidiary of the Unix Hideout Organization.
+The UnixHideout Media Collective is a subsidiary of the Unix Hideout Organization.